-Singapore to Temporarily Increase Number of Tenants Allowed in Larger Flats and Private Homes
+Singapore to temporarily increase number of tenants allowed in larger flats and private homes

-The number of tenants allowed in larger Housing Board flats and private residential properties will be temporarily increased for about three years, to help cool the home leasing market and support households that intend to rent.
+The number of tenants allowed in larger Housing Board flats and private residential properties will be temporarily increased for about three years, to better meet rental demand and support households that intend to rent.

 From Jan 22, 2024, to Dec 31, 2026, owners of four-room or larger flats and private homes of at least 90 sq m will be allowed to house up to eight unrelated people who are not from the same family unit, up from the current cap of six, said HDB and the Urban Redevelopment Authority (URA) in a joint statement on Dec 20.
 “We will review the need to extend this temporary measure depending on the rental situation in end-2026,” said National Development Minister Desmond Lee in a Facebook post.
 He noted that since the pandemic, there has been a sharp increase in residential rents due to strong demand amidMarket rents have jumped about 20 per cent for HDB and private residential properties since Jan 1, 2023, according to the Ministry of Finance.
-Prior to that, private rents surged 2
+Prior to that, private rents surged 29.7 per cent year on year in 2022 – the fastest annual growth since 200

 We have summarized this news so that you can read it quickly.
 If you are interested in the news, you can read the full text here.
-Read more: The Straits Times » / 🏆 8. in SG
+Read more: thenewpaper » / 🏆 7. in SG

 Similar News:You can also read news stories similar to this one that we have collected from other news sources.